andreborgesdev/Thesis-Notes/API.md

 ![PATCH Request](https://github.com/andreborgesdev/Thesis-Notes/blob/master/Images/PATCH_Request.png?raw=true)

 To validate the JsonPatchDocument we need to use the method TryValidateModel in our now patched instance since ModelState can not check it.
 This triggers validation of this model and any errors will also end up in the model state.
 For example to check removes on a parameter that can not be null.

+## AutoMapping Projection

+We need to ensure that FirstName and LastName are concatenated into the Name property, and we also need to calculate the age.
+This means we need projection.
+Projection transforms a source to a destination beyond flattening the object model.
+So we must specify this through a custom member mapping.
+To do that we call into ForMember, we pass it a function to get the destination, in other words the name, and then we tell AutoMapper how to create this Name property value.
+We want it to be mapped from the source's FirstName and LastName.
+So we call into MapFrom, and we pass in FirstName and LastName.
+We need an additional ForMember statement for the age, but let's import the helpers namespace first so we can use that GetCurrentAgeExtension method on DateTime offset, and let's add the projection.
+So we call into ForMember again and pass in a function for the destination object, and one that states that we have to get the age by calling into GetCurrentAge on the source's DateOfBirth property, aand with this we've told AutoMapper to create a mapping from the Author entity to the DTO.